GypsyCrusader: Journalism

+Far-right activity

+"That is why I became so fucking radical.
+That is why I want these fucking niggas, and these fucking Jews, and these fucking communists to face the fucking wall,” he exclaimed in a post on BitChute in October 2018.
+“Who was gonna stand up for me?
+There was no one.
+There are people who will take it all away from you."

+As for Miller in 2018, the enemy initially consisted of specific people — members of Antifa and Black Lives Matter — who attacked him.
+It later expanded to include all blacks, Jews, and homosexuals.

-Miller identifies as a "radical conservative" and has been known for his openly alt-right political views.
-He often expresses his hatred towards racial minorities and heavily opposes immigration.
-Miller also calls for a "race war" and is a conspiracy theorist who supports the "Day of the Rope", a white supremacist slogan that references William Luther Pierce's book The Turner Diaries.
+He often expresses his hatred towards racial minorities, fat people, women, and heavily opposes immigration.
+Miller also calls for a "race war" and is a conspiracy theorist who supports the "Day of the Rope", a white supremacist slogan that references William Luther Pierce's book The Turner Diaries (1978).
 In the novel, white supremacists take control of California and engage in mass lynchings of anyone perceived as a "race traitor"; these include journalists, politicians, and white people in interracial relationships.
-The day on which these murders are committed in the novel is referred to as the "Day of the Rope".
-Many white supremacists and neo-Nazis, including Miller, believe that the "Day of the Rope" will one day become reality.
+The day on which these murders are committed in the novel is referred to as the "Day of the Rope" which many neo-Nazis including Miller believe will one day become reality.

-Minorities
+Opinion on minorities

-Miller often shows extreme hatred towards Jews and has frequently denied the Holocaust.
+Miller has shown hostility towards Jews, black people, LGBTQ people, and has frequently denied the Holocaust.
 He has expressed a desire to "gas them" and claims he is "building an army" online with the intent of carrying out his violent ideas.
-In several videos that he published online, he can be seen posing next to Nazi flags and wearing armor brandishing swastikas.
+In several videos that he published online, he can be seen posing next to Nazi flags and wearing plate carriers brandishing swastikas in form of velcro patches.